-The coordinate values on the control screen reference the machine datum.
+The coordinate values on the control's screen are referenced to the machine datum.
 Switch the display of coordinates in the status display to REF.

 Further information: User's Manual for Setup, Testing and Running NC Programs

 Behavior with M92 - Additional machine reference point